DaemonOnUnix/pEpitOS-x86_64/README.md

 ### Ramdisk
 In order to add a new module to the ramdisk:
 1. add a folder with your module name inside the userspace folder
+2. In the userspace/Makefile append onto one program list the name of your module according to the output you need.
-2. add the module path and the module name inside the limine.cfg file
+3. add the module path and the module name inside the limine.cfg file